 You have 12 months from the end of the teaching period or, if you have gone through option a) or b) above, 12 months from when you dropped the course(s) to apply for Late Withdrawal.

 In some cases, you may be able to apply for Late Withdrawal after the 12 month period has passed.
 This will be assessed case-by-case.

 WD: Withdrawn without failure.
 This will not count towards your GPA.

 WN: Withdrawn with failure.
 This is a fail grade (0) that will count towards your GPA.

-If you, or anyone you know, has failed a course because of the extenuating circumstances such as victim of a crime/ misadventure, poor health/mental health or others, it is advisable to discuss your situation with the ANUSA Assistance Advisors.
+If you, or anyone you know, has failed a course because of extenuating circumstances such as being a victim of a crime/ misadventure, poor health/mental health or other circumstances, we encourage you to discuss your situation with the ANUSA Assistance Advisors.

 Our Student Assistance Advisors can help you determine if the situation warrants Late Withdrawal application, explain the procedure and help you draft the application.
 More details on Late Withdrawal application are provided on ANU website.